chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Limitations of technical resources**

   - → need to bring those when we **automatically generate and present** it.
-Need to identify which are the most imp ones for adaptations
+Need to identify which are the most important ones for adaptations

 2 widely used approaches of dynamic content presentation